microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 # Build an AI Application using RAG with SQL Database in Fabric​

-This lab walks through building a Retrieval-Augmented Generation (RAG) application using SQL Database in fabric, and Azure OpenAI.
+This module walks through building a Retrieval-Augmented Generation (RAG) application using SQL Database in fabric, and Azure OpenAI.
 You'll learn how to generate and store vector embeddings for relational data, perform semantic similarity searches using SQL's VECTOR_DISTANCE function.

 ## Setup of database credential